 - If the abuse is part of domestic and family violence – encourage them to look for the warning signs and consider planning for their online safety.

 - Refer them to 8 ways to deal with adult cyber abuse – remind them to resist the urge to hit back at the person who abused them.

 - Help them to report adult cyber abuse to the online or electronic service or platform used to send or share the harmful content.
 The eSafety Guide has links you can follow.
-If the service or platform does not help within 48 hours, you can help the person report to eSafety.
+If the service or platform does not help, you can help the person report to eSafety.

 - Check through eSafety’s information about reporting adult cyber abuse with them, including the advice on how to collect evidence.